 IV.
 Proposal Background.
 The TLO proposes to negotiate a lease of the Property for the exclusive right to explore for placer minerals and the right to mine, extract, remove, and sell placer minerals subject to 11 AAC 99.100.
-Consistent with the TLO's fiduciary obligation to maximize revenues from Trust land over time, the proposed lease is a necessary first step in generating revenues from Trust mineral resources.
-The applicant is an experienced placer miner who has operated in various locations around Alaska, including on patented mineral claims adjacent to this proposed lease area.
+Consistent with the TLO's fiduciary obligation to maximize revenues from Trust Land over time, the proposed lease is a necessary first step in generating revenues from Trust mineral resources.
+The applicant is an experienced placer miner who has successfully operated in various locations around Alaska.
 The applicant is well equipped to conduct the proposed mining activities and has a good working relationship with the various state agencies that regulate placer mining.